Trevor Larnach Player Props: Twins vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff ranks third in MLB with a collective 9.8 strikeouts per nine innings.
+- The Yankees pitching staff is fifth in MLB with a collective 9.6 strikeouts per nine innings.

-- The Yankees' 3.06 team ERA ranks second among all league pitching staffs.
+- The Yankees have the second-ranked team ERA among all MLB pitching staffs (3.16).

-- The Yankees give up the sixth-fewest home runs in baseball (19 total, 0.9 per game).
+- Yankees pitchers combine to give up the sixth-fewest home runs in baseball (20 total, 0.9 per game).

-- Brito makes the start for the Yankees, his fifth of the season.
-He is 2-1 with a 5.40 ERA and 11 strikeouts in 15 2/3 innings pitched.
+- Cortes makes the start for the Yankees, his fifth of the season.
+He is 3-0 with a 3.09 ERA and 22 strikeouts in 23 1/3 innings pitched.

-- In his last appearance -- in relief on Thursday -- the right-hander threw 2/3 innings against the Los Angeles Angels while surrendering hits.
+- His last appearance was in relief on Friday when the left-hander tossed 2/3 innings against the Toronto Blue Jays while allowing hits.

-- The 25-year-old has a 5.40 ERA and 6.6 strikeouts per nine innings in four games this season, while allowing a batting average of .255 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.